the-turing-way/the-turing-way/book/website/reproducible-research/licensing/licensing-hardware.md

 (rr-licensing-hardware-prerequisites)=
 ## Prerequisites

-This chapter builds on the chapter {ref}`rr-licensing` and it is advisable to read this chapter before reading this one.
+This chapter builds on the chapter {ref}`rr-licensing` and it is advisable to read it before reading this one.

 ## Introduction